 Scroll inside the settings of each of those bricks and you’ll see the prompt that we want to customize.
 You can tell because there are four sections that specify how to rewrite the prompt that we need to change.

 We’re nearly there!
-Now we need to actually change the prompt inside the mods to help ChatGPT rewrite the text to sound like Leslie Knope rather than just “friendly and personable”.
+Now we need to change the prompt inside the mods to help ChatGPT rewrite the text to sound like Leslie Knope rather than just “friendly and personable”.

 Let’s start with this one.
 We need to rewrite the prompt here to examine four criteria that you can score a response on based on the persona we’re working on.
 To do this, it’s as simple as typing in that box and rewriting exactly what we’d ask ChatGPT.
 I will write a bit to help it understand more about Leslie Knope, but if you want to do someone else, go for it!
 Feel free to use this, or customize the parts in bold as you see fit.